 2. But a storm is blowing from Paradise (19:45) Ella Heron and Eli Neuman-Hammond

 The Americanization of Shmuel is a polyphonic, multilingual map of songs, places, movements, and assimilation.
-There are recorded fragments, flotsam and debris left in the angel of history‘s wake.
+There are recorded fragments, flotsam and debris left in the angel of history‘s turbid wake.
 And then there is the noise, an implacable wind, an inverted floor, at times the tide, a valley, snow, sleep–and always a screen, which both masks and becomes a surface of projection.
-The wind ebbs and flows, shifting and eroding syllables and dividing the piece into 18 parts – numerologically the Hebrew word חי or "life", made up of the letters Chet (ח) and Yud (י).
+The wind ebbs and flows, eroding syllables and dividing the piece into 18 parts – numerologically the Hebrew word חי or "life", made up of the letters Chet (ח) and Yud (י).

 The Americanization of Shmuel - mp3 sample